big-tuwien/big-tuwien.github.io/content/publication/tuw-141119/index.md

 ---
-abstract: Due to company mergers, acquisition and business to business interoperability, there is a need for model transformations in the<br> area of business process modeling to facilitate scenarios like model translation, integration and synchronization.
+abstract: Due to company mergers, acquisition and business to business interoperability, there is a need for model transformations in the area of business process modeling to facilitate scenarios like model translation, integration and synchronization.
   Thus this paper concentrates on transformations of models between different business process modeling languages.
 As current transformation languages provide general